pl561/blog/index.md

 ---
+layout: home
-A blog mainly about Deep Learning and Computer Vision
+title: A blog mainly about Deep Learning and Computer Vision
 ---

 # AI/CV content